FreeRTOS/FreeRTOS-Libraries-Integration-Tests/README.md

 as part of the [AWS Device Qualification for FreeRTOS](https://docs.aws.amazon.com/freertos/latest/qualificationguide/afr-qualification.html).

 ### Tests
-There are two test groups in this repository:
+The following test groups are included in this repository:
 1. Transport Interface Test validates the implementation of transport interface.
 The implementation can be plain text or TLS.
+See [transport interface tests](/src/transport_interface) for details.
 2. PKCS11 Test validates the implementation of PKCS11 interface required by [corePKCS11](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-pkcs.html).
 3. OTA Test validates the implementation of Physical Abstract Layer for [Over-the-Air Updates](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-ota.html).
 4. MQTT Test validates the integration with coreMQTT library.